 The Very Busy Spider Wasn’t Busy At All

-I believe that poor spider got mislabeled.
+I believe the poor very busy spider got mislabeled.
 Her web was on point...and she got it done in her time frame.
-She was a productive, focused spider...not a Very Busy Spider.
+She was a productive, focused spider...not a very busy one.

 I love Eric Carle, but I am kindly asking for a re-write.